Seneca-144100/IPC144NBB-ONLY-/Project/readme.md

 > implement the following actions calling the corresponding mockup methods

 This method first loads all the item records and then displays the menu waiting for the user to make the selection.
-After the (foolproof) selection the proper action is executed and again the menu is displayed until the option exit is selected.
-In the latter case, all the records are saved and a `Goodbye!` message is displayed.
+After the (foolproof) selection, the proper action is executed, then the menu is displayed again until the 'exit' option is selected.
+When the 'exit' option is selected, all the records are saved and a `Goodbye!` message is displayed.

 See the <a href="MS1/correct_output.txt" target="_blank">correct_output.txt</a> file for sample execution.